Qakh District: History

 The Qakh region of Azerbaijan has a long history dating back to ancient times.
 Archaeological excavations the area had been populated during Eneolithic, Bronze and early Iron Ages.
 What remains of these early inhabitants' activities indicates they engaged largely in sedentary cultivation, animal-breeding and art.

 Qax (Kakhi) region was part of Kakheti-Hereti Kingdom and then part of the united Georgian kingdom.

 In 1921 Kakhi Region became part of Azerbaijan.

 With the spread of Christianity throughout the region during the existence of Caucasian Albania, some Churches were built in the Qakh district.
-In the 8th century A.D., Qakh fell under Arab occupation.
+In the 8th century A.D., Qakh fell under Arab Umayyad occupation.
 Starting from the 11th century first Oghuz Turks and later Qipchaq Turks inhabited the area, the region was incorporated into the Seljuq Empire.
 Qakh was later a part of Atabeg and Shirvanshah states.
 With the invasion of Hulaguids in Azerbaijan in the 13th century, Mongolian nomadic tribes populated the region.

+According to the legend mentioned by 19th century author I. Linevich, the city of Qakh was called Toraghay (Torağay) until 16th century.
+This word was mentioned in Mahmud Kashgari's dictionary called "Dīwān Lughāt al-Turk".
+According to the dictionary, it means "shelter between the mountains" in the Kipchak language.
+Considering the city of Qakh is located in a lowland area between the mountains, it can be said that the Kipchaks who came through the North Caucasus settled in Qakh and called the area as "Toraghay".
+One of the districts of the regional center of Qakh is still called Qakh-mughal.
+This can be explained as the influence of Mongol period.

 In 1562, by the order of the Safavid Shah Tahmasp I, Ilisu Sultanate was established in Qakh.
 In the 18th century, Ilisu Sultanate became so powerful that, the Ottoman Emperor conferred its ruler Ali Sultan Bey the highest title of Pasha recognizing him as the Beylerbey of Shaki.

 In 1803 the sultanate of Ilisu was annexed to the Russian empire.
 The ruler of the sultanate, Daniyal, inspired the people to rise against Russian rule in 1844, due to a disagreement between him and the government of Russia.
 Sultan Daniyel was defeated near the village of İlisu and continued his struggle against Russian along with the leader of the national freedom movement, Sheykh Shamil.
 Russians burnt Ilisu and divided the territory of the sultanate into mahals (territorial units) and annexed them to the Jar-Balaken daire (a territorial unit) converting it into a colony of tsarist Russia.
 With proclamation of independence of Azerbaijan Democratic Republic in May 1918, Qakh became disputed between ADR and DRG.
 During the Soviet rule, Qakh was established as raion of Azerbaijan SSR in 1930.